TOURS

 The Swan Festival will have a variety of tours for all interest levels and ages.
 Enjoy bird-watching tours, explore the beauty of local flora and fauna, hike in the mysterious Sutter Buttes volcanic range, visit a local rice farm, or get an introduction to birding.

-Tour registration and departure will take place at the Swan Festival Hub in the Yuba County Government Center, 915 8th Street, Marysville, CA.
+Tour registration and departure will take place at the Swan Festival Hub at Yuba College, 2088 N Beale Rd, Marysville, CA.

 Tour Difficulty Ratings